SDA-SE/sda-dropwizard-commons/sda-commons-client-jersey/README.md

 Error handling is different based on the return type:

-If a specific return type is defined (e.g. `List<MyResource> getMyResources();`), it is only returned for successful requests in any error or redirect case, an exception is thrown.
+If a specific return type is defined (e.g. `List<MyResource> getMyResources();`), it is only returned for successful requests.
+In any error or redirect case, an exception is thrown.
 The thrown exception is a [`ClientRequestException`](./src/main/java/org/sdase/commons/client/jersey/error/ClientRequestException.java) wrapping subclassed of `javax.ws.rs.WebApplicationException`:
 - `javax.ws.rs.RedirectionException` to indicate redirects